BinaryNoggin/riposte/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## License
+  Licensed under the MIT license.
+See the LICENSE.txt file for more details.